tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/native-en.md

-Give the ad container and the id of the layout to irancell.ir to create a `irancell.irNativeBannerViewManager` such as the following code:
+Give the ad container and the id of the layout to Yelloadwise to create a `irancell.irNativeBannerViewManager` such as the following code:

 ```java
 import ir.yelloadwise.core.nativeads.irancell.irNativeBannerManager;